What Is Included In GSTR-7 Part 2?

 Table 7 focuses specifically on the refund amounts claimed and provisionally received back by deductors on excess balances from the electronic cash ledger.
 It provides the application reference number and date for tracking.

-Table 8 reports any voluntary payments or system-calculated late fees, penalties, and applicable interest on delayed tax payments by the deductor to showcase a full settlement.
+On the other hand, Table 8 reports any voluntary payments or system-calculated late fees, penalties, and applicable interest on delayed tax payments by the deductor to showcase a full settlement.

 Further, Table 9 requires disclosure if the deductor also undertakes supplies through e-commerce operators, thus requiring consolidating TDS contributions and payments through such platforms separately.